 How it all started

 In 2017, when the price of Bitcoin was 3000 USD and the majority of the world was learning about cryptocurrency for the first time, I realized that there was a parallel market that was less talked about.
 The crypto mining market.
 I was already well aware of mining and all the components that were involved.
 I remember in 2013 when BTC was at 180 USD and learning to join a mining pool with my graphics card.
-I didn’t have the money nor even a high school diploma at that point so after spending a bunch of electricity on my underpowered graphics card, I quit.
+I didn’t have the money nor even a high school diploma at that point so after spending a bunch of electricity on my underpowered graphics card, I eventually abandoned the idea.
 Fast forward to 2017, my friend and I, who were both great with computers and technology as we were both in Bachelor of Computer Engineering, had enough to build a mining rig with 8 AMD Radion RX 570s.
-We used this as a testing rig, where we found the software to flash the BIOS of the graphics cards to optimize for mining Ethereum, developed an internet-connected Ardunio board to detect and reset the computer on errors, methods to increase PCI-e capacity for the best CPU to GPU ratio, and finding mining rig components to increase reliability and ROI.
+We used this as a testing rig, where we found the software to flash the BIOS of the graphics cards to optimize for mining Ethereum, developed an internet-connected Arduino board to detect and reset the computer on errors, methods to increase PCI-e capacity for the best CPU to GPU ratio, and finding mining rig components to increase reliability and ROI.
 After, we found a buyer and made our first profit.
 With a notebook full of lessons learned, we created our company, coinminer.ca.

 Our very first rig